 Until Dawn follows a well done horror formula.
-It sends out and splits up a group of teens in the middle of the night in really spooky settings with things that go bump in the night and other weird creepy background noises.
-Inevitably we watch the characters get bumped off one by one.
+A group of friends arrive at a cabin in the middle of the woods for a weekend away.
+Predictably we watch the characters get bumped off one by one.
 I know it sounds like I’m having a gripe about formulaic horror but don’t get me wrong, Until Dawn is still a pretty good game to play.
 For its visuals it sits at the top of the list for character animation, it creates a credible atmosphere and its fun for its jump scares, shits and giggles.

 The primary cast of characters of Until Dawn is a group of eight good-looking teenagers all stereotypical horror movie cliches and you guessed it, if they are to survive they have to last until dawn.
 You’ll start guessing who dies first or who you wish would die first as some of the characters can come across as pretty obnoxious.
 The frat house humor throughout Until Dawn doesn’t do much for me however as the game progresses and each character unravels with stress, their superficiality slips away.
 You’ll start seeing their humanity and you’ll start rooting for their survival more than their demise despite their various foibles and egocentricity’s.

 Until Dawn is more story then game much like Telltale’s Walking Dead series.
 The story is driven by character choices where a decision effects an outcome, a mechanic that they’ve referred to as the butterfly effect.
 Its not new of course but its a truly engaging game tool when done well.
 You can’t undo the choices.
 The only way to change the outcome is to start the game all over again so it pays to choose wisely as some choices are a matter of life and death.
 Most choices also have a time limit of a few seconds creating effective tension in the game as you have to make a difficult choice on the spot.